fbpx

 View on Facebook

-9/29/24: The calm seas were a treat with humpbacks scattered around the southern end of Stellwagen Bank.
-Clamp and her calf kept off to the east while Fern, Paddleboard, Snap, and 3.14 milled about to the west.
-The lunge feeding is back but who knows how long it will last! 🤞As a proud member of Whale Sense (whalesense.org), we are committed to responsible whale watching practices.
+10/17/24: Yesterday’s whale watch turned into a people watch when humpbacks Pleats and Abyss got up close and personal with us!
+These experiences are so rare and some of our absolute very favorites.
+As a proud member of Whale Sense (whalesense.org), we are committed to responsible whale watching practices.
 All photos were taken in compliance with established guidelines and regulations.
 HWWC proudly contributes its data to the GOM Humpback Whale Catalog curated by Center for Coastal Studies.
-Photos by: Gina Maduri and Laura Lilly#newengland #humpbackwhale #autumn #capecod #tourism #Massachusetts #wildlife ...
+Photos by: Laura Lilly#newengland #humpbackwhale #whalewatcher #whale #onceinalifetimeexperience #wildlife #savethewhales ...
 See MoreSee Less

 View on Facebook

-9/27/24: A day for the highlight reel… We were able to spend quite a bit of time with a loggerhead turtle!
-What an absolute treat.
-We then caught a bit of surface activity from humpback whale, Rocker before watching Clamp and her calf, then eventually Wonderland and her calf joined by 3.14.
-Add in three mola mola, white winged scoters, gannets, shearwaters, and gulls- just a fantastic day ☀️ As a proud member of Whale Sense (whalesense.org), we are committed to responsible whale watching practices.
+10/11/24: We squeaked in a boat ride in between some windy weather!
+Cupid was the star of the day with his kick feeding and random surfacing, making the trip exciting start to finish.
+We were also lucky enough to catch some gannets diving and spotted many shearwaters and cormorants.
+As a proud member of Whale Sense (whalesense.org), we are committed to responsible whale watching practices.
 All photos were taken in compliance with established guidelines and regulations.
 HWWC proudly contributes its data to the GOM Humpback Whale Catalog curated by Center for Coastal Studies.
-Photos by: Laura Lilly ...
+Photos by: Laura Lilly#humpbackwhale #whalewatching #capecod #WILD #wildanimals #wildlifeplanet #whale ...
 See MoreSee Less

 View on Facebook